hashicorp/terraform-provider-google-beta/website/docs/r/secret_manager_secret_iam.html.markdown

 Any variables not passed in the import command will be taken from the provider configuration.

-SecretManager secret IAM resources can be imported using the resource identifiers, role, and member.
+Secret Manager secret IAM resources can be imported using the resource identifiers, role, and member.

 IAM member imports use space-delimited identifiers: the resource in question, the role, and the member identity, e.g.
 ```